Are you interested in building your rental portfolio by investing in Colorado Springs real estate? Not sure where to start? Then… Start here!

 Chris literally wrote the book on House Hacking, so make sure to check out The Ultimate House Hacking Guide for Denver: A Technical Guide to Building a Denver Rental Portfolio Through House Hacking.
 Some quick highlights of investing in NOMADs or House Hacking in Colorado Springs can be found below.

 What’s the Best Location in Colorado Springs?

-Colorado Springs offers the same House Hacking options and strategies as Denver.
-Depending on what your investment goals and preferences are, will determine where in the city you should focus your search.
-This section highlights House Hacking in Colorado Springs, but there are plenty of other opportunities in the surrounding metro such as Woodland Park, Peyton, Falcon, Monument, and Fountain, which are not covered in this book.
+Colorado Springs offers the same House Hacking real estate investing options and strategies as Denver.
+Your investment goals and preferences will determine where in the city you should focus your search.
+This section highlights House Hacking in Colorado Springs, but there are plenty of other opportunities in the surrounding metro such as Woodland Park, Peyton, Falcon, Monument, and Fountain, which are not covered in this article.
 Additionally, it is important to work with your lender as discussed previously, since the conforming loan limit is different for El Paso county than for Denver and surrounding counties.

 The below suggestions are merely a starting point using generalized information for your House Hacking journey in Colorado Springs.
 The strategies are not exclusive to the areas and options below, but they are a good place to begin your search.
 For instance, if a client wants to live in a certain part of town, we suggest the most-optimized House Hack strategy based on location.
 Or conversely, if the client had a particular strategy in mind, we would share the areas of town with the most opportunity to successfully perform that House Hack strategy.